 The school uses Standard Chinese (Dinkum Mandarin) as the main medium of instruction for school-aged children.
 These series of textbooks are published by the People’s Education Press in Beijing, China and are specially written and designed for overseas Chinese.
 The textbooks are in Chinese and bilingual version was available at the end of 2003 and revised version was published as ungraded version in 2006.
 In 2008, it published revised version which ASCC started to use the first three levels at the beginning of 2011.
 The simplified Chinese characters are used and emphasized in textbooks with a glossary of traditional Chinese characters at the end of the textbook.
 Listening, speaking, reading, writing are emphasizes at all levels.
 Translating skills are introduced and reinforced at the upper levels.

 The School Staff and Administration

 The teaching staffs are carefully selected from an extensive list of applicants.
 All of them should have years of teaching experience gained in their home countries and districts with relevant qualifications.
-They all come from Mainland China and we also welcome experienced and qualified teachers from Taiwan, Hong Kong, Malaysia and Singapore.
-Chinese government agency — China Office of Chinese Language Council International (Hanban) in Beijing sent International Volunteer Chinese Language Teacher to teach in ASCC.
+Most of them came from Mainland China and we also welcome experienced and qualified teachers from Taiwan, Hong Kong, Malaysia and Singapore.

 The School organises pre-service and in-service training of the staff.
-Each year, the school either sends teacher back to home country or join the touring training lectures in Australia organised by Chinese Culture and Education Foundation, Qiaoban and Hanban.
 All probationary, relief and positioned teachers must be trained before teaching in class.

-The School principal assisted by a group of deputy principals and assistant look after the general administration of the school with the assistance of full-time Business Service Manager and Marketing Manager.
+The School principal assisted by a deputy principals and assistant look after the general administration of the school with the assistance of full-time Business Service Manager and Marketing Manager.